fancompute/wavetorch/README.md

 This python package provides recurrent neural network (RNN) modules for pytorch that compute time-domain solutions to the [scalar wave equation](https://en.wikipedia.org/wiki/Wave_equation).
 The code in this package is the basis for the results presented in our [recent paper](https://arxiv.org/abs/1904.12831), where we demonstrate that [recordings](https://homepages.wmich.edu/~hillenbr/voweldata.html) of spoken vowels can be classified as their waveforms propagate through a trained inhomogeneous material distribution.

 This package not only provides a numerical framework for solving the wave equation, but it also allows the gradient of the solutions to be computed *automatically* via pytorch's automatic differentiation framework.
-This gradient computation is equivalent to the adjoint variable method (AVM) that is has recently gained popularity in the inverse design of photonic devices.
+This gradient computation is equivalent to the adjoint variable method (AVM) that has recently gained popularity for performing inverse design and optimization of photonic devices.

 For additional information and discussion see our paper: